 Add, remove, and order the tags available when using the tags editor.
 It is also possible to change the default shortcut for opening the tags editor.
 Note that the IMAP keyword for a tag is automatically derived from the tag name, but it is also possible to manually enter the IMAP keyword.
-When to enter an IMAP keyword MailMate automatically tries to complete the keywords based on any keywords used for existing messages.
+When entering an IMAP keyword MailMate automatically tries to complete the keyword based on any keywords used for existing messages.

 Often only 4 or 5 key strokes are needed to add a tag, but if you want it to be even faster for your most often used tags then you can enable the following hidden preference:

 defaults write com.freron.MailMate MmTagsPreferencesKeyEquivalentsColumnEnabled -bool YES

 This enables an additional column in the “Tags” preferences pane for entering key equivalents.
 Note that these are in plain text format (the main reason this feature is currently hidden).
 The plain text format is documented here.